lou-cs/company/README.md

 ## <a name="goals"></a>Long-term Goals

 1. To scale training 350 customers in FY 2021, to training over 1500 customers in FY 2023.
+2. To grow our education business to $10M annual revenue nhi FYE 2024.
+3. To reach a liquidity event.

 ## <a name="okrs"></a>Objectives and Key Results (OKRs) - FY 2021